Advances in Anti-Deception Jamming Strategies for Radar Systems: A Survey: Conclusion

-\begin{IEEEbiography}[{ }]{Helena Calatrava}{\space}received her BS and MS degrees in Electrical Engineering from Universitat Politècnica de Catalunya, Barcelona, Spain, in 2020 and 2022, respectively.
-She is currently a PhD candidate in Electrical Engineering at Northeastern University, Boston, MA.
-Her research focuses on Bayesian filtering, physics-informed machine learning, anti-jamming and signal processing for GNSS and radar applications. \end{IEEEbiography} \begin{IEEEbiography}[{ }]{Shuo Tang}{\space} received the BS degree in mechanical engineering from China Agricultural University, China and the MS degree in mechanical engineering from Northeastern University, Boston, MA, in 2018 and 2020, respectively.
+\begin{IEEEbiography}[{ }]{Helena Calatrava}{\space}received her BS and MS degrees in Electrical Engineering from Universitat Politècnica de Catalunya (UPC), Barcelona, Spain, in 2020 and 2022, respectively.
+She is currently a PhD candidate in Electrical Engineering at Northeastern University's Information Processing Laboratory in Boston, MA.
+Her research focuses on statistical signal processing, multiple target tracking, multi-agent systems, and robust signal processing to improve resilience in GNSS and radar applications. \end{IEEEbiography} \begin{IEEEbiography}[{ }]{Shuo Tang}{\space} received the BS degree in mechanical engineering from China Agricultural University, China and the MS degree in mechanical engineering from Northeastern University, Boston, MA, in 2018 and 2020, respectively.
 He is currently a PhD candidate in electrical and computer engineering at Northeastern University.
 His research interests include GNSS signal processing, positioning and navigation, sensor fusion and physics-based learning. \end{IEEEbiography}

 \begin{IEEEbiography}[{ }]{Pau Closas}(Senior Member, IEEE), is an Associate Professor in Electrical and Computer Engineering at Northeastern University, Boston MA.
 He received the MS and PhD in Electrical Engineering from UPC in 2003 and 2009, respectively, and a MS in Advanced Mathematics from UPC in 2014.
 He is the recipient of the EURASIP Best PhD Thesis Award 2014, the $9^{th}$ Duran Farell Award for Technology Research, the $2016$ ION's Early Achievements Award, $2019$ NSF CAREER Award, and the IEEE AESS Harry Rowe Mimno Award in $2022$.
 His primary areas of interest include statistical signal processing and machine learning, with applications to positioning and localization systems.
 He is EiC for the IEEE AESS Magazine, volunteered in multiple editorial roles (e.g. NAVIGATION, Proc.
 IEEE, IEEE Trans.
 Veh.
 Tech., and IEEE Sig.
 Process.
 Mag.), and was actively involved in organizing committees of a number of conference such as EUSIPCO (2011, 2019, 2021, 2022), IEEE SSP'16, IEEE/ION PLANS (2020, 2023), or IEEE ICASSP'20. \end{IEEEbiography}